FrankVanDamme/puppet-php_phars/README.md

 ## Usage

-The examples are stored under `examples/` directory.
+For a more complete list of examples refer to `examples/` directory.

 ### Install all PHARS from the catalog